-Cetshwayo, the Zulu Kingdom king Cetshwayo refused to submit to British control and instead organized an army of nearly 60,000 men.
-In December 1878, Sir Bartle Frere, the British High Commissioner of South Africa, issued an ultimatum to Cetshwayo demanding the Zulus dismantle their military system within 30 days and pay reparations for alleged insults.
+The Zulu Kingdom King Cetshwayo refused to submit to British control and instead organized an army of nearly 60,000 men.
+In December 1878, Sir Bartle Frere, the British High Commissioner of South Africa, issued an ultimatum to Cetshwayo demanding that the Zulus dismantle their military system within 30 days and pay reparations for alleged insults.

-When the ultimatum was refused, in January 1879, the British troops under the leadership of Lord Chelmsford marched on Zululand.
-On January 12, 1879, an early skirmish took place at Sihayo’s Kraal with British forces led by Lord Chelmsford and the Zulus led by Mkumbikazulu kaSihayo.
-KaSihayo was killed in the battle, resulting in a British victory.
+When the ultimatum was refused, in January 1879, the British troops, under the leadership of Lord Chelmsford, marched on Zululand.
+On January 12, 1879, an early skirmish took place at Sihayo’s Kraal with British forces led by Lord Chelmsford and the Zulus led by Mkumbikazulu kaSihayo, who was killed in the battle, resulting in a British victory.

 On January 22, the British and Zulu met at what would be known as the Battle of Isandlwana.
 The British Army, comprising 1,800 troops, while the Zulu Army, some 20,000 strong, was led by Ntshingwayo Khoza.
-Despite the British having superior military resources, they face a humiliating defeat at the hands of the Zulus that some military authorities likened to the defeat of General George Armstrong Custer at the Battle of the Little Big Horn River in Montana Territory, USA, in 1876.
+Despite the British having superior military resources, they faced a humiliating defeat at the hands of the Zulus.
+Some military authorities likened the defeat to that of General George Armstrong Custer at the Battle of the Little Big Horn River in Montana Territory, USA, in 1876.

-The next major conflict of the war, the Battle of Intombe, occurred on March 12, 1879; Zulu Prince Mbilini waMswati and British commander David Moriarty led their respective forces in the battle.
-British commander Moriarty was killed in the battle which ultimately became a Zulu victory.
+The next major conflict of the war, the Battle of Intombe, occurred on March 12, 1879.
+Zulu Prince Mbilini waMswati and British commander David Moriarty led their respective forces in the battle.
+British commander Moriarty was killed leading to a Zulu victory.

-Other conflicts during the war included the Battle of Hlobane, the Battle of Kambula, the Battle of Gingindlovu, the Siege of Eshowe, the Zungeni Mountain skirmish, and the Battle of Ulundi.
-The Battle of Ulundi was the last major battle of the Anglo-Zulu War, taking place on July 4, 1879.
-That battle resulted in a British victory where Chelmsford defeated Cetshwayo and his Army, thus ending the Anglo-Zulu War.
+Other conflicts during the war included the Battle of Hlobane, the Battle of Kambula, the Battle of Gingindlovu, the Siege of Eshowe, the Zungeni Mountain skirmish, and the Battle of Ulundi, the last major battle of the Anglo-Zulu War, taking place on July 4, 1879.
+That battle resulted in a British victory where Chelmsford defeated Cetshwayo and his army, signaling the end of the Anglo-Zulu War.

-After the Battle of Ulundi, the Zulu army dispersed, and Cetshwayo became a fugitive.
-Cetshwayo would be captured on August 28, 1879, and sent to Cape Town, South Africa.
+After the Battle of Ulundi, the Zulu army dispersed.
+Cetshwayo became a fugitive.
+He was captured on August 28, 1879, and sent to Cape Town, South Africa.
 Zululand meanwhile would be incorporated into the British Empire.